slim115/nft-proj/README.md

 #### Step 1: Deploy your smart contracts on the Kovan Network
 In this section, we will deploy the smart contracts in order.
-1. Before deploying, head over to the **/scripts/deploy.js** and check that lines 22-24 are commented out.
-This is because the pool contract requires the other contract addresses, hence we deploy the 5 contracts first by running in the root folder: <br />
+1. Before deploying, head over to the **/scripts/deploy.js** and check that lines 10-24 are commented out.
+This is because an error might throw up when deploying contracts too closely together.
+Also, the last contract (pool contract) requires the other contract addresses, hence we deploy the first 2 contracts first; followed by the next 2 contracts and lastly the pool contract (by running this command in the root folder) <br />
 ```
-# Deploying the first 5 contracts to the Kovan network
+# Deploying the contracts to the Kovan network
 npx hardhat run scripts/deploy.js --network kovan
 ```
 2. Once done, take note of their contract addresses respectively and head over to /contracts/pool.sol.
 Update accordingly: <br />